 How long does it take to recover from a scoliosis surgery?

-At Laser Spine Institute, we offer minimally invasive surgery that can be used to help with the symptoms of adult degenerative scoliosis.
-Our procedures help with the spinal nerve compression that can result from changes in the spine structure and some procedures can slow down the progression of the curvature.
+At Laser Spine Institute, we provide minimally invasive spine surgery that can be used to help with the symptoms of adult degenerative scoliosis.
+Our procedures treat spinal nerve compression that can result from changes in the spine structure while our minimally invasive stabilization surgery can potentially slow down the progression of the curvature.

-Our surgeons can adjust the spine to bring it closer to a normal alignment, and then use artificial discs and/or bone graft materials to better stabilize the spinal column.
-Throughout the procedure, our surgeons use muscle-sparing techniques to limit damage to the tissue surrounding the spine, reducing the risk of complications, as compared to patients who choose to undergo traditional open spinal fusion procedures for their degenerative scoliosis.
+In all of our procedures, our highly skilled surgeons use muscle-sparing techniques to limit damage to the tissue surrounding the spine, reducing the risk of complications compared to patients who undergo traditional open spine surgery^ for their degenerative scoliosis.

 The recovery process